Configuring DuckDB spatial extension in dbt projects

 3. Spatial I/O Optimization & Format Selection

 Performance bottlenecks in dbt geospatial models rarely originate from transformation logic; they stem from inefficient serialization formats.
-DuckDB natively reads and writes GeoParquet, which preserves spatial indexing metadata and compresses geometry columns significantly better than GeoJSON or Shapefiles.
+DuckDB natively reads and writes GeoParquet, which preserves spatial metadata and compresses geometry columns significantly better than GeoJSON or Shapefiles.

 When ingesting external datasets, avoid parsing raw JSON geometries in dbt models.
 Instead, stage data as WKB (Well-Known Binary) or GeoParquet, then apply spatial functions directly in the transformation layer: